-2:30pm Head for home or join a tag along tour to Cronins (2 wheel drive and 4 wheel drives can make the journey as we travel via the main roads).
+2:30pm Head for home or join a tag along tour to Cronins (2 wheel drive and 4 wheel drives can make the journey as we travel via road, not through the property).

 Please note that the students are generally very excited as they wait to greet their families and can be quite upset if they arrive late.
-It is wise to allow 21⁄2 hours for the trip from Brisbane via Esk, Hampton and Crows Nest.
-Do not use a GPS to find us from Crows Nest as they can be misleading.
-Please use the map provided.
+It is wise to allow 21⁄4 hours for the trip from Brisbane via Esk, Hampton and Crows Nest.
+Do not use a GPS to find us from Crows Nest as they can be misleading, please use the map provided.
 We recommend that you wear hats, sunscreen, walking shoes and suitable clothing for your visit as you will be outdoors.
 Please do not bring any pets to Ironbark.